getml/getml.com/src/docs/data_model/data_model.md

 You can also use the [`TimeSeries`](getml/data/TimeSeries) abstraction, which abstracts away the self-join.
 In this case, you do not have to think about self-joins too much.

+### Horizon and Memory

+Crucial concepts of time series analysis are horizon and memory.
+In the context of getML's time series analysis, horizon is defined as a point forecast.
+That means the prediction of the target variable at the point as far in the future as defined by the horizon.

+Memory, on the other hand is the time duration into the past, that is considered when making a prediction.
+The memory is used to define the time window of data entering the model between the past and 'now'.
+The horizon defines the point in the future that the predictions is being made for.

+### 'time_stamp' and 'on'

+Two parameters in the time series signature determine how the self join is carried out.
+The 'time_stamp' parameter defines what column is the underlying time dimension to which memory and horizon are applied to.
+The chosen column must also be of role [time_stamp][annotating-data-time-stamp].

+'on' simply provides an extra handle to control, what subset of the data is part of any given time series.
+For example if you have a time series of sales data, you might want to only consider the sales data of a certain product category.
+In this case you would specify the 'on' parameter to be the column containing the product category.

+>__Tip__
+>
+>If you use assign a column to the 'on' parameter, then this column will not enter the model as a predictor.
+If you have reason to believe that this column is relevant to model (i.e. the actual product category), duplicate that column in advance and assign the duplicate to the 'on' parameter.

+### Lagged Target and horizon
+Another useful parameter in time series analysis is 'lagged_target'.
+This boolean controls whether or no the target variable is used as a predictor.
+Including the target variable as a predictor can be useful in time series analysis, when at time of prediction, the target variable up until 'now' is known.
+In turn, this means lagged target variables are only permissible if the target variable is predicted for some when in the future.
+That is, the horizon must be assigned a positive value.

 ### Features based on time stamps

 The getML engine is able to automatically generate features based on aggregations over time windows.
 Both the length of the time window and the aggregation itself will be determined by the feature learning algorithm.
 The only requirement is to provide the temporal resolution your time series is sampled with in the `delta_t` parameter in any feature learning algorithm.